 Since not every host needs to be configured the same way,

 docker-compose configurations - as the repo was closed source previously, it contained a lot of sensible environment variables in those files.
-In order to make it open source, those variables needed to be replaced with Ansible variables.
+To make it open source, those variables needed to be replaced with Ansible variables.
 Thanks to the

 template feature of Ansible, it is quite easy to supply a template